wavefrontHQ/docs/pages/doc/query_language_reference.md

 <tr>
 <td><span style="color:#3a0699;font-weight:bold">&lt;eventsExpression&gt;</span></td>
 <td>
 Describes a set of events.
-An <strong>eventsExpression</strong> may be:
+An <strong>eventsExpression</strong> may be one of the following:

 <ul>
 <li>An <strong>events()</strong> function, which returns all events that match the specified <a href="events_queries.html#event-filters">event filters</a>.